Get 'Em Out by Friday: Reception

-Both the song and its accompanying album were generally well-received; Rutherford commented that the lyrics were the best that Gabriel had written while AllMusic cited the song as "the truest sign Genesis has grown muscle without abandoning the whimsy".
+The song was generally well-received; Rutherford commented that the lyrics were the best that Gabriel had written while AllMusic cited the song as "the truest sign Genesis has grown muscle without abandoning the whimsy".

 In the late seventies, "Get 'Em Out by Friday" was adapted into a comic by French cartoonist Jean Solé.
 The lyrics were translated by newswriter Alain Dister, and the art includes some additional drawings by famous cartoonist Gotlib.
 This adaptation was published in the comic magazine Fluide Glacial.